 The colorful shift maxi dress was made from hand printed silk-jersey.
 It features a halter neckline with a drawstring tie fastening.
 At the back there is a small slit between the tie and where the zipper starts which gives it a sexy, Grecian feel.

 Black faceted rhinestones trim all black areas of the dress design.
 These look like they potentially were an addition to the original design.
 Rhinestones continue as accents on Barbra’s eye makeup, and they also edge her oversized triangle lightening bolt earrings.

-Barbra completed this mod look with round Deadstock rings in red lucite and lime green, sheer black tights and black pumps.
+Barbra completed this now iconic mod look with round Deadstock rings in red lucite and lime green, sheer black tights and black pumps.

 The motif on this dress was a popular one from Ken Scott.
 This print was made in a variety of colors and was featured on many different dress styles.
 One version in pastels was worn by Audrey Hepburn in the film Two For The Road (1967).
 A maxi version in the same print can also be seen in the casino scene of the 1969 James Bond film On Her Majesty’s Secret Service.

 Barbra had previously worn a Ken Scott dress on the March, 1965 cover of Vogue.